Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: The construction

-such that the following three conditions hold: \begin{compactitem} \item the nonzero entries alternate in sign in each row and each column; \item the topmost nonzero entry in each column is $1$; \item the bottom row sums to $0$ or $1$ but every other row to $1$. \end{compactitem} \end{definition}
+\begin{definition} For $n \geq 1$, an \emph{$(n,1)$-alternating sign trapezoid} or \emph{quasi alternating sign triangle} (QAST) is an array $(a_{i,j})_{1 \le i \le n,i \le j \le 2n-i}$ of $-1$s, $0$s, and $+1$s such that the following three conditions hold: \begin{compactitem} \item the nonzero entries alternate in sign in each row and each column; \item the topmost nonzero entry in each column is $1$; \item the bottom row sums to $0$ or $1$ but every other row to $1$. \end{compactitem} \end{definition}

 QASTs with $n$ rows are equinumerous with CSSPPs of class~$0$ with at most $n$ parts in the first row.
 For a refined enumeration, we define the following statistics.

 Regarding QASTs, we define the statistics $\mu$ and $r$ similarly to the case $l \ge 2$, whereas we slightly adapt the statistics $p$ and $q$.
 Let $A\in\ASTZ_{n,1}$, then we define